MeshTailor: Cutting Seams via Generative Mesh Traversal: Method

 \subsection{Overview}

-Our goal is to generate UV seams that are both \emph{edge-aligned and continuous} (mesh-native by construction) and \emph{semantically coherent}.
+Our goal is to generate UV seams that are both \emph{edge-aligned and continuous} on the input mesh and \emph{semantically coherent}.
 We cast this task as an \emph{autoregressive graph traversal} on the input mesh $\mathcal{M}=(\mathcal{V},\mathcal{E},\mathcal{F})$. \textbf{MeshTailor} predicts a collection of \emph{seam chains} $\mathcal{C}$, where each chain is a sequence of connected edges in $\mathcal{E}$ represented as a vertex walk $\mathbf{c}=(v_1,\dots,v_T)$.
-However, the global seam layout is inherently an unordered graph, whereas autoregressive modeling requires a sequentialized representation to operate.
-To address this, we introduce \emph{ChainingSeams}~(Sec.~\ref{sec:chainingseams}): a unified formulation that decomposes the seam graph into seam chains and serializes them using a stable, coarse-to-fine ordering.
+Since a mesh typically requires multiple such chains, the seam layout forms an unordered graph, whereas autoregressive modeling requires a sequentialized representation.
+To address this, we introduce \emph{ChainingSeams}~(Sec.~\ref{sec:chainingseams}): a unified representation that decomposes the seam graph into seam chains and serializes them using a stable, coarse-to-fine ordering.

-As illustrated in Fig.~\ref{fig:overview}, the framework operates in two stages.
+As illustrated in Fig.~\ref{fig:overview}, the framework operates in two stages on top of our \emph{ChainingSeams} representation (Sec.~\ref{sec:chainingseams}).
 First, a \emph{dual-stream encoder} (Sec.~\ref{sec:dualstream}) fuses local mesh connectivity with global shape semantics to produce context-aware embeddings for every vertex.
-Second, the \textbf{MeshTailor Transformer} (Sec.~\ref{sec:meshtailor}) utilizes a pointer layer to autoregressively traverse the graph guided by these embeddings to generate edge-aligned seam chains.
-We train the model end-to-end using the ChainingSeams data.
+Second, the MeshTailor Transformer (Sec.~\ref{sec:meshtailor}) utilizes a pointer layer to autoregressively traverse the graph guided by these embeddings to generate edge-aligned seam chains.
+We train end-to-end with autoregressive next-token prediction over the serialized seam chains (Sec.~\ref{sec:traininginference}).